NikolasVellnow/pop_gen_comp/README.md

 ```

 ## Site frequency spectrum
 For the following four analyses the site allele frequency likelihoods are needed.
-I generated them with angsd with the following script `get_saf_likelihoods_with_angsd_job.sh`:
+I generated them with angsd using the following script `get_saf_likelihoods_with_angsd_job.sh`:

 ```sh
 #!/bin/bash -l